 Licensed Professional Counselors/Licensed Mental Health Counselors: CES is entitled to award continuing education credit for Licensed Professional Counselors/Licensed Mental Health Counselors.
 Please visit CES CE CREDIT to see all states that are covered for LPCs/LMHCs.
 CES maintains responsibility for this program and its content.

 Social Workers: CES is entitled to award continuing education credit for Social Workers.
 Please visit CES CE CREDIT to see all states that are covered for Social Workers.
 CES maintains responsibility for this program and its content.

 The Collaborative Academy

 The Collaborative Academy is the second step in your collaborative training.
-Five times during the year, Collaborative Academy members will participate in a 60-minute webinar led by experienced CFLCW members on practice tips and issues that arise in the Collaborative Process.
+Five times during the year, Collaborative Academy members will participate in sessions led by experienced CFLCW members on practice tips and issues that arise in the Collaborative Process.
 Each topic has been formulated by those who have experience in the collaborative process.

 2021 graduates of Building Blocks are automatically enrolled in the Collaborative Academy.
 All CFLCW members may attend and the topics range from Talking to Clients about the Collaborative Process to how to Deal with Complex Issues and Tough Cases.

 The information on this page is required to be disclosed to you as part of the approval of this training for continuing education credits.
 An application for approval of continuing education credits has been submitted to Commonwealth Educational Services.
 As of May 14, 2021 the application is pending and has not yet been approved.